 Debt Service.
-Prior Bonds Debt Service - These are the debt service payments for the Prior Bonds that mature in 2014.
+Prior Bonds Debt Service - These are the debt service payments for certain senior-lien bonds that pre-dated the Authority's credit restructuring in 2003.
+The last such bonds matured in fiscal year 2014.

-Parity Bonds Debt Service - These are the debt service payments for the Parity Bonds.
+Parity Bonds Debt Service - These are the debt service payments for the Bonds that have been issued since 2003.